michaeljolley/aviary/README.md

 Currently, Mother Bird is simply looking for soil moisture levels below an X value.
 In the future we want to add:

 - [ ] On Mother Bird, check weather API to determine rain chance for the next hour.
 If chance is greater than X, then delay watering for up to Y hours
-- [ ] Only water between hours of 6am and 6pm
 - [ ] On Baby Birds, if Mother tells us to water but our moisture level is above X, disregard her request

 ### Why Aviary?

 The plan had been to use [chirp.io](https://chirp.io/) to communicate between the devices giving a nice "bird chirp" throughout my backyard as the devices monitored their moisture levels and reported back to a central device.

 Since this would give a nice ambience to our backyard, we decided to name each device after a different bird.
 Since each device will have a unique name we decided to name each after a different cartoon bird.